 - Included in reviewing how their child is doing

 - Consulted about planning successful movement (transition) to a new class or school

 - Liaising with a range of agencies outside of school who can offer advice and support to help pupils overcome any difficulties

 - Providing specialist advice and facilitating training to ensure that all staff are skilled and confident about meeting a range of needs.

 Responsibilities of Head Teacher and Governors

-The Head Teacher is responsible for the day to day management of all aspects of the school, including the provision made for pupils with SEN.
+The Head Teacher is responsible for the day to day management of all aspects of the school, including the provision made for pupils with SEND.

-The SEN Governor is responsible for supporting school to evaluate and develop quality and impact of provision for pupils with SEN across the school.
+The SEND Governor is responsible for supporting school to evaluate and develop quality and impact of provision for pupils with SEND across the school.